$50,000 Leadership Matching Challenge

 Dr. Rich Collins and Donna Collins are contributing $25,000 each — $50,000 total

-Every gift made during this campaign is matched dollar-for-dollar, up to $50,000
+Every gift made during this campaign is matched dollar-for-dollar

-Donors can choose whether their gift is matched by Donna Collins or Dr. Rich Collins
+Donors may choose whether their gift is matched through Rich’s or Donna’s commitment

 Donate